 Home internet from Bell isn’t available everywhere.
 In British Columbia, for example, Bell customers are restricted to mobile internet.
 Elsewhere, the company has some pretty impressive offerings.
 You’ll want to check the website to see what’s available wherever you are.

 Despite being known for phone and internet service, Bell also offers satellite TV packages, grouped into “Good,” “Better,” and “Best” categories, based on channel options.
 While the labels may be a little on the nose, they are fairly apt.
+All three options also come with an assortment of radio options.

 The Good package gets you TSN, Bravo, Discovery, A&E, MTV, Much, YTV, and more for an initial one year cost of CA$42.95 per month, and a regular price of CA$58.95 per month.